 The difficulty in identifying false imprisonment or arrest in these latter instances is that the fact you were innocent is not enough to prove a false imprisonment charge.
 It is only where an officer or security guard detained you without reasonable cause that they can be liable for false imprisonment.

 At the time of your arrest/imprisonment, it is difficult to identify what evidence the other party is relying on.
 However, once you are informed of the circumstances and evidence that led to your confinement, it may become clear that no probable cause existed to suspect you of committing that crime.

-If you are charged with resisting arrest, whether you were wrongfully arrested or not will impact the validity of the resisting arrest charge.
+If you are charged with resisting arrest in Charleston, whether you were wrongfully arrested or not will impact the validity of the resisting arrest charge.

 If the arrest is found lawful, so a wrongful arrest argument does not exist, the resisting arrest charge against you will remain valid.
 However, if it eventuates there was no probable cause for your arrest (i.e., it was unlawful), the resisting arrest charge will likely be dismissed.

 As it is difficult to know at the time whether your arrest is unlawful, it is always wise to be cautious of any level of resistance you show when you are detained or arrested.
 Furthermore, a wrongful arrest finding will not prevent you from being charged with assault or battery if you commit these during arrest.

 Succeeding in a case for false imprisonment, and receiving compensation for this event, requires a skilled Charleston lawyer to establish the legal elements of these claims.
 In particular, a lawyer will have to prove you were confined in some way without consent or justification, the accused intended to confine you, you were aware of or harmed by the confinement, and you did not know of a reasonable means of escape.